russellacraig/tf-bpg-pve-k3s/README.md

 # tf-bpg-pve-k3s
 Deploy a [k3s](https://k3s.io/) cluster on an existing [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) host for homelab scenarios using [Terraform](https://www.hashicorp.com/en/products/terraform) leveraging the [bpg/proxmox](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider
 > [!IMPORTANT]
-> tested with PVE 8.4.1, Terraform 1.5.7 and bpg/proxmox 0.70.0\
+> Tested with PVE 8.4.1, Terraform 1.5.7 and bpg/proxmox 0.70.0.\
-> requirements may change in PVE 9.x and have not been tested (by me)
+> Requirements may change in PVE 9.x and have not been tested (by me).
+The onboarding steps can be skipped if you've already configured this for bpg/proxmox.
 ## Terraform PVE Onboarding (API)
-ssh to your pve instance
+SSH to your pve instance:
 ```bash
 $ ssh root@pve.lan
 ```
-create the user pve terraform account
+Create the user pve terraform account:
 ```bash
 $ pveum user add terraform@pve
 ```
-create the pve terraform role with required privledges
+Create the pve terraform role with required privledges:
 ```bash
 $ pveum role add Terraform -privs "\
 Datastore.Allocate \